With billions of people owning and using smartphones, email has become a lucrative marketing tool.

-At one time when people thought email platforms would die due to the emergence of social media.
-A lot of people started using Facebook (2.85 billion), WhatsApp (2 billion), Instagram (1.3 billion), etc., which are more fun and easy to communicate with.
+Many started using Facebook (2.85 billion), WhatsApp (2 billion), Instagram (1.3 billion), and so on, which are more fun and easy to communicate with than regular email.

-But at the end of the day, all the business strategies point out one organic marketing technique: email marketing.
+Despite this, all the business strategies point to one organic marketing technique: email marketing.

 Even though social media like Facebook has a lot of users, business websites get the most clicks (300-400) from email marketing.

-3. 87% B2B consider email as the best organic marketing technique
+- 87% B2B considers email the best organic marketing technique.

-4. 46% of emails are checked using mobile phones
+- 46% of emails are checked using mobile phones.

-5. 59% of Millennials use mobile phones to check emails
+- 59% of Millennials use mobile phones to check emails.

-6. There are approximately 1.8 billion Gmail accounts
+- There are approximately 1.8 billion active Gmail accounts.

-7. 85% of the email marketing goal is lead generation
+- 85% of the email marketing goal is lead generation.

-8. 82% of marketing emails have no more than 60 characters in the subject line
+- 82% of marketing emails have no more than 60 characters in the subject line.

-10. Email marketing is six times effective than Twitter
+- Email marketing is six times more effective than Twitter.

 1. 4.14 Billion Email Users in 2021